-The Institute for Liberal Arts (ILA) helps shape the future of Tokyo Tech students through its education, which combines with the specialized science and technology expertise that our six Schools provide.
+The Institute for Liberal Arts (ILA) helps shape the future of Tokyo Tech students through its ducation, which combines with the specialized science and technology expertise that our six Schools provide.

-The ILA aims to develop individuals who understand the challenges of 21st century society and have the social skills to recognize their roles in it, the willingness to dig deep down into themselves, the creativity to take action, tackle problems, and achieve goals, and who aspire to build a better future society.
+The ILA aims to develop individuals who understand the challenges of the 21st century, recognize their individual societal roles, possess the willingness and creativity to take action, tackle problems, and achieve goals in order to build a better future society.